foundation-zero/zero/zero-thrs-control/README.md

 To do so:

-Create an FMU for the SolarTestModelSimple.mo model by running generateFMU.mos srcipt using 'omc generateFMU.mos'
+Create an FMU for the SolarTestModelSimple.mo model by running generateFMU.mos script using `omc generateFMU.mos`

-A notebook that runs the model can be generated using 'fmpy create-jupyter-notebook SolarTestModel.fmu'
+A notebook that runs the model can be generated using `fmpy create-jupyter-notebook SolarTestModel.fmu`

 The notebook control_test.ipynb implements a simple control on the model